sivachandrakb/SVD/README.md

 Singular Value Decomposition (SVD) is applied to reduce the dataset’s dimensionality while preserving critical information.

 - **Matrix Factorization**:
   Given a feature matrix `X`, we decompose it as:
+X = U * S * Vᵀ

+where:
+- `U` is an orthogonal matrix representing the left singular vectors
+- `S` is a diagonal matrix containing singular values
+- `V` is an orthogonal matrix representing the right singular vectors

+- **Choosing Principal Components**:
+The singular values in `S` indicate the importance of each component.
+To retain **maximum variance**, the top `k` components are selected: